dhruvdixit06/JSONWebForm/README.md

 **Title of the Project** : WebForm using JSONPowerDB

-**Description** : This project has been beuilt on Netbeans using a form source taken from w3schools and resources provided by Login2Xplore.
+**Description** : This project has been built on Netbeans using a form source taken from w3schools and resources provided by Login2Xplore.

 **Benefits of using JsonPowerDB** :